Leadership Styles in Management

 In this article we discuss six emotional leadership styles which are visionary, coaching, affiliative, democratic, pacesetting and commanding.
 These six leadership styles can be used interchangeably depending on the situations.
 The same leadership style cannot be used all the time.
 The most successful leaders can move among these styles, adopting the one that corresponds to the needs of the organization.
 Leadership and management refer to different concepts, however, they are complementary to each other.

 Note that leadership styles is an important concept for the PMP Certification exam.
 You may encounter a few questions related to different leadership styles in organizations.
-If you want to add or share anything related to the leadership styles, you can do through the below comments section.
+If you want to add or share anything related to the topic, you can do through the below comments section.